Student Achievement, Five-year Graduation Rates & Retention

 A vital part of ECSU’s preparation of students and student retention is course completion.
 General Studies and all academic programs review course completion data each semester, and these data is factored in as a part of continuous improvement on the course level as well as in academic program assessment.
 Successful course completion at the undergraduate level could be an earned A, B, or C, depending on the course, the level of the course, and whether or not it is an elective or a major course.
 Some courses, though a smaller number, can be completed with a grade of D. Through retention efforts, the University provides assistance to students to reduce the number of course repeats.

-Table 13 below represents course completion grades of A, B, C, and D. Course completion rates at ECSU have maintained at an average of 90% over an eight semester period.
-From Fall 2016 to Fall 2019, ECSU has consistently averaged greater than 94% completion rates overall.
-Since Fall 2017, 100-200 level and 300-400 level courses have remained in the low to mid 90's course completion rate as well as overall.
-500-600 level courses have cycled down to Spring 2015 level in Fall 2019.
+Table 14 below represents course completion grades of A, B, C, and D. Course completion rates at ECSU have maintained an average of 88% over a seven-semester period.
+From Spring 2019 to Fall 2024, ECSU consistently averaged greater than 88% completion rates overall.
+Since Fall 2019, 100-200 level and 300-400 level courses have remained in the mid 80’s to mid 90’s course completion rate as well as overall.
+The 500-600 level courses have cycled up and down to Fall 2019 level in Fall 2024.

 100-200